Cookie Consent by Free Privacy Policy Generator Using Read-through Cache & Write-through Cache - NCache

 Author: Iqbal Khan

 With the rapid growth of high-transaction web apps, service-oriented architecture (SOA), grid computing, and other server applications, traditional data storage often struggles to keep up.
 The reason is that data storage systems cannot scale out like application architectures that can scale out by adding more servers.
+This article explains caching strategies used in distributed systems, with examples from NCache.

 In these situations, in-memory distributed cache offers an excellent solution to data storage bottlenecks.
 It spans multiple servers in a cluster to pool their memory together and keep the cache synchronized across all nodes.
 This cluster can scale out indefinitely, just like the application servers.
 This reduces the load on the underlying data storage, eliminating it as a scalability bottleneck.